Pediatric pancreatic cysts

 Surgeons can evaluate these cysts without having to operate because technology has improved (including CT scans and MRIs that take detailed images of the body).
 This means that most children do not need surgery if the cyst is not causing any problems.

-What are the different types of Pediatric Pancreatic Cysts?
+What are the different types of pediatric pancreatic cysts?

 Another type of relatively rare bumps or lesions in the pancreas is so-called pseudocysts.
 Pseudocysts look like "real" cysts but they are different and sometimes they can cause problems.
-These pseudocysts are usually filled with fluid that leaks from the pancreas, and they usually occur after an injury or infection.

-How are Pediatric Pancreatic Cysts treated?
+How are pediatric pancreatic cysts treated?

 Often pseudocysts go away by themselves.
 If they don't go away after a few weeks, or if they get bigger, cause pain or other problems, they should be removed.